shilpirai-code/angular-advance/README.md

 # State Management using Observables and services
-In this project we’ll explore how to use Observables and Services in an Angular application, with a focus on making API requests to store and use user information.
+In this project we’ll explore how to use Observables and Services in an Angular application, with a focus on making API requests to store item information.